Sunny-crio/Assignment_AmberStudent/README.md

 Open the second search result in a new tab
 Switch to the tab and assert the title and location of the property
 # Bonus Task 1
-Visit AmberStudent
+Visit AmberStudent,
-Click on the search bar
+Click on the search bar,
-Iterate over the counties’ tab
+Iterate over the counties’ tab,
 Verify the list of popular cities is different for all countries and no city is repeated or mentioned in more than 1 country tab.
 (Ignore “All” section)
 # Bonus Task 2
-Visit AmberStudent
+Visit AmberStudent,
-Login using Gmail
+Login using Gmail,
-Search for accommodation in London
+Search for accommodation in London,
-Filter search results for Room Type - "Private Room" and Sharing - "Private Bathroom" Shortlist the second search result
+Filter search results for Room Type - "Private Room" and Sharing - "Private Bathroom", Shortlist the second search result,
-Open the second search result in a new tab
+Open the second search result in a new tab,
-Switch to the tab and assert the title and location of the property Verify the property is shortlisted
+Switch to the tab and assert the title and location of the property, Verify the property is shortlisted,
-Enter the check-in and check-out dates
+Enter the check-in and check-out dates,
-Try to make a booking for the property
+Try to make a booking for the property,
-Log out of your account
+Log out of your account.